 Where can I find North Carolina law information on smoking in the workplace?

 If you want to go right to the source and look up North Carolina law on workplace smoking laws -- or if you're writing a letter to your employer or employee and want to cite the applicable law -- the relevant statute(s) can be found at N.C.
 Gen. Stat.
-Section 95-28.2.
+Sections 95-28.2 and 130A-491 through 496.
 Workplace smoking information is also available in Nolo's books Your Rights in the Workplace, by Barbara Repa (Nolo) and The Employer's Legal Handbook, by Fred Steingold (Nolo).